ensconced/webpack_starter/README.md

-# a minimal webpack dev environment
+# A minimal webpack setup

-## N.B.

-This repo is not setup for production.
-The bundle in dist is still meant for dev only.
-It is transpiled by babel and put together by webpack but contain sourcemaps and are not minified or anything like that.

 ## Features